vplasencia/semaphorev4-generate-zk-artifacts/README.md

 2. Add the zkey files to a folder called `p0tion-artifacts`.

-3. Run `yarn export-keys`.
+3. Run `yarn p0tion-get-snark-artifacts-repo-files`.

-This will generate two files:
+This will generate a folder and two files:

+-   A folder called `snark-artifacts-repo-files` with the files to upload to the [`snark-artifacts`](https://github.com/privacy-scaling-explorations/snark-artifacts) repo.

 -   A file called `verification-keys.json` with the verification keys for the Semaphore proof package.

 -   A file called `contract-verification-keys-hex.txt` with the `VK_POINTS` values for the Semaphore verifier contract.

+4. Create PR to add the zk artifacts from `snark-artifacts-repo-files` to the `snark-artifacts` repo.

-4. Update the Semaphore repo.
+5. Update the Semaphore repo.

 -   Copy/paste `verification-keys.json` file from the `semaphorev4-generate-zk-artifacts` project into: